Japanese knives are first and foremost, traditional pieces of cutlery.

 In our opinion, as well as that of many world class chefs, the traditional way of sharpening a Japanese knife on a whetstone (a method that spans centuries) is the best and most optimal way to sharpen a Japanese chef knife.

-This requires a certain level of skill and precision by the user, however, it also ensures that you are able to create the sharpest edge possible whilst simultaneously causing minimal damage to the structure and longevity of the knife.
+Using this type of manual knife sharpener requires a certain level of skill and precision by the user, however, it also ensures that you are able to create the sharpest edge possible whilst simultaneously causing minimal damage to the structure and longevity of the knife.
 We cover whetstone sharpening in more depth in 'How to Correctly Sharpen VG10 Japanese Blades'.

 Using a whetstone can be a lengthy process, depending on how dull the blade is it can easily take 20 - 30 minutes to form the edge on just a single side of the blade when using this technique.
 This means that for double bevel knives, you could be required to spend an hour sharpening them to an acceptable level.